BenTalagan/glaemscribe/README.md

 --------

 * Handles a large variety of writings (Tengwar, Cirth, Sarati, Runes and more).
-* Offers modes for a large variety of fictional languages (Quenya, Sindarin, Khuzdul, Black Speech, Adûnaic, Telerin, Noldorin, Valarin, Westron), and non-fictional languages (Old English, Old Norse, Japanese).
+* Offers modes for a large variety of fictional languages (Quenya, Sindarin, Khuzdul, Black Speech, Adûnaic, Telerin, Noldorin, Valarin, Westron), and non-fictional languages (English, Old English, Old Norse, Japanese).
 * Extensible through a custom programming language dedicated to the writing of modes.
 * Allow modes to be designed and programmed to have conditional behaviors depending on independent, custom options.
 * Separates the handling of modes and charsets, making the mode files purely 'logical' and compliant with all fonts, and pushing back font issues to charset files.